A Trump ad assails ‘chaos & violence.’ Critics point out the photo is from Ukraine in 2014.

 In recent months, Facebook and Twitter have taken more aggressive steps to label or remove misleading information, particularly from politicians.
 The police ad is still active.
 Facebook has not responded to a request from comment from The Post.

-The Post’s Drew Harwell reported in January on how politicians’ tendency to share manipulated images — such as a photo of Sen. Bernie Sanders (I-Vt.) altered to make it appear he is pointing at a supporter’s T-shirt that read, “America deserved 9/11” — have become increasingly common.
+The Post’s Drew Harwell reported in January on how politicians’ sharing of manipulated images — such as a photo of Sen. Bernie Sanders (I-Vt.) altered to make it appear he is pointing at a supporter’s T-shirt that read, “America deserved 9/11” — has become increasingly common.

 Doctored images have become a fact of life for political campaigns.
 When they’re disproved, believers ‘just don’t care.’